 See the Japanese Bridge

-Visit the Lantern Market
+Visit the night market

-Sunbathe on An Bang beach
+Kick back on An Bang Beach

-Admire the Fujian Assembly Hall
+Admire the Fujian (Phuc Kien) Assembly Hall

 Take a day trip to the My Son ruins